 - Dramatically reduce poverty in the forested areas of the world.

-- At least 50 percent of the total forest area in lower and middle-income countries is owned or designated for use by Indigenous Peoples and local communities.
+- At least 50% of the total forests in lower- and middle-income countries (LMICs) recognized as owned by or designated for Indigenous Peoples and local communities by 2030;

-- Indigenous Peoples and local communities in lower and middle-income countries have recognized rights to manage, conserve, use, and trade forest products and services in 100 percent of the land under their ownership or designated for their use.
+- Indigenous Peoples and local communities in lower- and middle-income countries have recognized rights to manage, conserve, use, and trade forest products and services in 100% of the land under their ownership or designated for their use.